📅 Last updated: May 20, 2026 · Reviewed by the Deconovo Editorial Team

 If two panels meet in the middle without enough fabric, light can leak through the center.

+Custom blackout curtains help reduce these problems by allowing better width, length, and fullness.
 For the best blackout effect, curtains should usually be mounted higher and wider than the window frame, with enough fabric to close fully and overlap comfortably.

 When Custom Blackout Curtains Are Worth It